m-rajaee/PlantsVsZombies/README.md

 Two Clients Connect To A Server

-One Clinet Requests To Start The Match To Another One.
+One Client Sends A Request To Another Client To Start The Match.
 If Another Client Accepts, The Match Starts.